CS 23001 Lab Policies

 Students are required to attend lab meetings.

 Assignments will not be accepted from those who don't participate in the lab.
-This included attendance.
+This includes attendance.

 Attendance is mandatory.